Thehulk123/OS-plus-plus/README.md

+**OS++ => OS + C++ (Operating System in C++)**
- OS++ is a graphically designated virtual operating system.
-The Graphical operating system is made with the application of Graphics codes.
-It is completely designed in C++ programming language & using the various in-built functions of graphic.h header file only.
-A detailed report (OS++ Report.pdf) is also attached with the project for kind reference.
+OS++ is a GRAPHICALLY DESIGNED virtual OPERATING SYSTEM.It is made with the application of Graphics Codes.
+OS++ is completely designed in C++ programming language using the various in-built functions of GRAPHICS.H header file ONLY.

+Currently OS++ has the folllowing features:
+❖ Login & Password
+❖ Desktop
+❖ Calculator
+❖ Settings
+➢ Change Password
+➢ Remove Password
+➢ Cancel
+❖ Tic Tac Toe
+❖ Screen Saver
+➢ Moving Ball
+➢ Circles
+➢ Stars
+❖ Logout
+❖ Restart
+❖ Shut Down

+Future scope to add more features:
+❖ Pictorial Wallpaper
+❖ Notepad

+A detailed report (OS++ Report.pdf) is also attached with the project for quick reference.